-For the event study design, we use pre-attack years to provide evidence in support of the parallel trends assumption.
+For the event study design, we use pre-attacks years to provide evidence in support of the parallel trends assumption.
 Due to data availability, we only have 3 time periods to conduct the analysis.
-With this in mind, we replace the variable $Post_t$ of Eq.
-(2) by year dummies and take as the omitted category the period before the attacks (t = -1).
-We show the results of this exercise in Fig. A4 in the appendix.
-Here, we plot the set of difference in differences coefficients along with their 95 confidence intervals.
-Overall, we find no evidence of differential pre-trends in any of the outcomes, which adds validity to the results of this subsection.
+With this in mind, we replace the variable $Post_t$ by years dummies and take as the omitted category the period before the attacks (t=-1).
+From table 8, we find no evidence of differential pre-trends in any of the outcomes, which adds validity to the results in this subsection.